Shan-Mei/shanmeis-notes/journalling/y10-musext.md

   <h4>T1W7L4 - 17/3</h4>
   <p>- Played through the ritornello of Spring by Vivaldi.
 Mr Rogers made us do a really sacrilege version of it by him putting a kit beneath it...</p>
   <h4>T1W8L1 - 20/3</h4>
   <p>- Sang though Deep River.
 I had to conduct XP.
 Don't want to do that again.<br>- We also have a test.<br>- Aural content:<br>   - All intervals within the octave, including aug 4th.
 Going up and down.<br>   - 4 kinds of triads: Major, minor, diminished, augmented.
 Note: There are only 2 augmented triads<br>   - Chord progrssions major: 1, 4, 5, 5^7, 6.<br>   - Chord progressions minor: 1, 4, 5, 5^7<br>   - Rhythmic and melodic dictation.
 4 bars in length.
 First 2 bars of melodic will include rhythm, the second two will be proper dictation.
-Heard 5 times
+Heard 5 times</p>
 </body>